 If your project involves research and development it must have a practical application.
 The people who will put the research into practice must be actively involved in the project.

-A realistic and appropriate budget
+Develop a realistic and appropriate budget

 We need to be sure that your project represents good value for money.
 We need to clearly understand the costs of your project and how they relate to the work you are proposing.